-strArrayThe Channel Array that this channel is part of.
-This array must have been set up using SWITCHER DefineArray or SWITCHER DefineStereoArray.sChannelThe channel to turn off.
-This must be a number between 1 and the number of channels in the array.
+The Channel Array that this channel is part of.
+This array must have been strArray set up using SWITCHER DefineArray or SWITCHER DefineStereoArray.
+The channel to turn off.
+This must be a number between 1 and the number

 This method returns True if it was successful, or False if it fails.
 This may be because the array has not been defined, or the channel passed does not exist in the array.